shapeshed/jekyll.shapeshed.com/_posts/2007-01-29-new_fonts_in_windows_vista.md

 ---
 layout: post
 title: New fonts in Windows Vista
-excerpt: A tour of the new fonts in Windows Vista.
+description: A tour of the new fonts in Windows Vista.
 We can use more fonts!
 categories: [Microsoft, Typography]
 ---
 Here they are: